lineklemensen/PRJ3/docs/report/03 - Requirements/02 - Nonfunctional requirements.md

 1. User input (button press, code) must be acknowledged within 1 second.(?)
 2. The car must be ready for operation within 30 seconds of power-on.
 3. The car must have a minium range of x(?) km per charge.
+4. The car must make a request to the server for route every 30 seconds(?)

 ## Supportability
 1. The car could log deliveries, failed attempts, and system errors for debugging and evaluation.